Strong noise sensitivity and random graphs: Introduction

+Let $\cW_1=\cW_1(f)$ denote the set of 1-witnesses of a monotone Boolean function~$f$, and let $\cW_0=\cW_0(f)$ denote its analogously defined 0-witnesses.

-Perhaps surprisingly, it can be the case that $(f_n)$ is noise sensitive and yet the probability that $f_n(\omega^\epsilon)=1$ substantially increases when we condition on \emph{any particular} 1-witness in $\omega$.
+Perhaps surprisingly, it can be the case that $(f_n)$ is noise sensitive and yet the probability that $f_n(\omega^\varepsilon)=1$ substantially increases when we condition on \emph{any particular} 1-witness in $\omega$.
 This motivates the following definition.

-\begin{definition} A sequence $(f_{n})$ of monotone increasing Boolean functions is said to be \emph{1-strongly noise sensitive} (\SNS) if for any $\epsilon>0$,
+\begin{definition} A sequence $(f_{n})$ of monotone increasing Boolean functions is said to be 1-\emph{strongly noise sensitive} (\SNSv) if for any $\varepsilon>0$,

-The notion of \emph{0-strong noise sensitivity} (\SNS[0]) is defined analogously.
-(Note that a sequence of increasing functions $(f_n)$ is \SNS[0] if and only if its complement $(\overline{f_n})$ is \SNS[1], where $\overline{f_n}(\omega) = \overline{f_n(\overline{\omega})}$ with $\overline{x}=1-x$.) \end{definition}
+The notion of 0-\emph{strong noise sensitivity} (\SNSn) is defined analogously.
+[Note that a sequence of increasing functions $(f_n)$ is \SNSn\ if and only if its complement $(\overline{f_n})$ is \SNSv, where $\overline {f_n}(\omega) = \overline{f_n( \bar{\omega})}$ with $\bar{x}=1-x$.] \end{definition}

-As we will later see (and as suggested by its name), the notion of strong noise sensitivity, which addresses the subtler effect of conditioning on any \emph{particular} witness (cf.~\eqref{eqn:NS} vs.~\eqref{eqn:SNS}), indeed implies (even when $\epsilon\to 0$) the standard noise sensitivity but not vice versa.
+As we will later see (and as suggested by its name), the notion of strong noise sensitivity, which addresses the subtler effect of conditioning on any \emph{particular} witness [cf.~\eqref{eqnNS} vs.~\eqref{eqnSNS}], indeed implies (even when $\varepsilon\to0$) the standard noise sensitivity but not vice versa.

-We now demonstrate this concept through two examples of monotone noise sensitive functions discussed by Benjamini, Kalai and Schramm in~\cite{BKS}, both of which trace back to Ben-Or and Linial in the related work~\cite{BL}. \begin{compactenum}[(i)] \item \emph{Tribes}: partition $\Lambda_n=\{x_1,\ldots,x_n\}$ into blocks of $\log_2 n- \log_2 \log_2 n$ variables, let $p_n\equiv1/2$ and set $f_n$ to be $1$ if there is an all-1 block.
+We now demonstrate this concept through two examples of monotone noise sensitive functions discussed by Benjamini, Kalai and Schramm in~\cite{BKS}, both of which trace back to Ben-Or and Linial in the related work~\cite{BL}. \begin{longlist}[(ii)] \item[(i) \emph{Tribes}.]
+Partition $\Lambda_n=\{x_1,\ldots,x_n\}$ into blocks of $\log_2 n- \log_2 \log_2 n$ variables, let $p_n\equiv1/2$ and set $f_n$ to be $1$ if there is an all-1 block.

-It is known~\cite{BKS}*{\S6.1} that this function is non-degenerate and \NS.
-A 1-witness $W$ in $\omega$ is a full block, which the noise will destroy with probability approaching 1, and the probability of encountering another in $\omega^\epsilon$ should be asymptotically $\P(f_n=1)$.
-Indeed, tribes is \SNS.
+It is known~\cite{BKS}, Section~6.1, that this function is nondegenerate and $\NS$. \mbox{A~1-}witness $W$ in $\omega$ is a full block, which the noise will destroy with probability approaching 1, and the probability of encountering another in $\omega^\varepsilon$ should be asymptotically $\P(f_n=1)$.
+Indeed, tribes is \SNSv.

-\item \emph{Recursive 3-Majority}: Index $n=3^k$ variables by the leaves of a ternary tree, and iteratively set the value of each node to be the majority of its children.
-Take $p_n\equiv1/2$ and define $f_n$ to be the value at the root.
+\item[(ii) \emph{Recursive} 3\emph{-majority}.]
+Index $n=3^k$ variables by the leaves of a ternary tree, and iteratively set the value of each node to be the majority of its children.
+Take $p_n\equiv1/2$, and define $f_n$ to be the value at the root.